YaliZhang98/mGPS_interface/Readme.md

 User can find the test files (example files) in folder **Example_file**.

 ### 1 Build a new prediction model using mGPS

 For short runtimes, the sample database contains only a small amount of sample data, so models built from this reference dataset are less accurate.
-The run time for this example is about 38 minutes.
+It runs for a different time on different computers, between about 10-40min.

 - *Merged_training_dataset.csv*: Merged metadata and abundance data file.

 - *Separate_training_abundance.csv*: Abundance data of samples.

 - *Separate_training_metadata.csv*: Metadata of samples.

 1. ```Input file```
    - **Merged metadata and abundance file**: upload file *Merged_training_dataset.csv*
    - **Separate metadata and abundance file**:upload file *Separate_training_metadata.csv* in ```Upload the metadata file``` and upload file *Separate_training_abundance.csv* in ```Upload the abundance file```
      ```merge column name in metadata file``` - uuid